favonia/cloudflare-ddns/README.markdown

 ### ❔️ Help!
 I got <code>exec /bin/ddns: operation not permitted</code>

-Some Docker and kernel combinations do not work well with `security_opt: [no-new-privileges:true]`.
+Some Docker, kernel, and virtualization combinations do not work well with `security_opt: [no-new-privileges:true]`.
 If this happens, try removing that one hardening option and start the container again.

 This slightly reduces security, so keep the other hardening options if possible.

-If only this updater is affected, please [report the issue on GitHub](https://github.com/favonia/cloudflare-ddns/issues/new).
+If removing `no-new-privileges` fixes the problem, keep it disabled for this container or adjust your security policy to allow this binary.

+If removing `no-new-privileges` does not help, try a minimal image such as `alpine` (or any popular Docker image) with the same hardening option.
+If that also fails, the problem is likely in the host environment rather than this updater.
+Reported cases have included older kernels and some QEMU/Proxmox-style virtualized setups.

+If none of the above helps, please [open an issue on GitHub](https://github.com/favonia/cloudflare-ddns/issues/new) and include your compose file with secrets redacted, `docker version`, `uname -a`, your host OS and virtualization platform (if any), and whether a minimal image such as `alpine` shows the same error.

 ### ❔️ I am getting <code>error code: 1034</code>